 Arc Flash Personal Protective Equipment

-Once all possible practical mitigation measures are in place, residual risk at various workplaces should be mapped.
+Once all possible practical measures are in place to mitigate hazards, any residual risk at the workplace should be mapped.
 The risk level can be assessed by considering:

 - duration of work being undertaken